gordillo-ramon/blog/content/post/2020-06_Infinispan_monitoring_in_Kubernetes/index.md

 ---
-title: Infinispan monitoring in Kubernetes
+title: Infinispan monitoring in Kubernetes with Prometheus and Grafana
 date: '2020-06-17'
 tags: [
     "kubernetes",